 Is Yogananda looney to tell that Yukteswar is "one of the world's greatest intellectual and spiritual giants" or not?
 [Link]

 You could realize your Self and go into God (Lord) and find out as far as you can.
 Until then, think that the original meaning of "God" as used by Alf and other yogis, is "Self".
 At the back of many words, like "Elf-Realization Fellowship" you can still sense this angling.
 It is also possible to note things like that in some of Alf's early writings, one of which was written by a ghost writer in his name, they say.

 Alf did not dispense with the early (pristine) teachings totally as the decades went by – but he did take to dualism-tinged, religiousness-fostering God-constructs and other, similar concepts among "middle-aged American women in California" when he spoke to them.
 He adapted, it seems to me (and others too).

 In a fare, you adapt to your family and its members, and then to many groups inside the large society.
 The alterative is to be ostracised, which seems to be worse to many persons.
 Ideally, you adapt in cosy ways for mutual benefits.
 If the family and others around you are not functioning normally or in healthy ways, you have to dismiss them if you don't want to band with them.
 Some give up.

 Gold Eggs is a metaphor for building selfsameness (building a neat everyday self and so on), and that could be good for folks far and wide.
-George Orwell quotations [Link] have given us an example of how to design or build up a Tao track like that.

 When all else drops off, the Self (your inmost self) remains, some also say.